 How Much Money Do VIPKID Teachers Really Earn?

-As an ESL teacher with VIPKID, you'll earn anywhere from $14-$22 per hour.
+As an ESL teacher with VIPKID, you'll earn anywhere from $15-$22 per hour.
 According to their website, your service fee is calculated on a few different factors, such as your demo class performance, showing up on time, the number of classes taught and teaching quality.
-The chart below explains precisely how pay is determined.
-Teachers are paid through direct deposit between the 10th and 15th of each month.
+Teachers are paid through direct deposit between the 10th and 15th of each month

 What About Taxes?